People are still spending money, but their hearts are calling the shots.

 As we move into the holiday season and 2021, consumers are re-examining their values and seeking out the “new luxury” — conscious brands.

-Both examples above explain why brands that lack or do not have a purpose-driven model may soon be extinct.
+Both examples above explain why brands that lack social responsibility or do not have a purpose-driven model may soon be extinct.
 Consumers are skipping over traditional luxury brands to purchase from companies that embody sustainability, inclusivity and a higher purpose.

 A recent study by Sprout Social reports that two-thirds of consumers say it is important for brands to take public stands on social and political issues like immigration, civil rights and environmental issues.